Tung Chung line

 The Tung Chung line (東涌綫) is one of the ten lines of the MTR system in Hong Kong, linking the town of Tung Chung with central Hong Kong.
-It was built in the 1990s as part of the Airport Railway project, part of the construction of the new Chek Lap Kok Airport.
+It was built in the 1990s as part of a railway project to support the new Chek Lap Kok Airport.
 The line currently travels through eight stations in 31 minutes along its route.
-It is indicated in ' on the MTR map.

 History

 In October 1989, the Hong Kong government announced plans to build a new airport on the island of Chek Lap Kok to replace the overcrowded Kai Tak International Airport in the heart of Kowloon.

 As part of the initiative, the government invited the MTR Corporation to build a rail link to the new airport.
 The project initially saw opposition from the Chinese government as it feared the construction would drain the fiscal reserves of the Hong Kong government and leave the Chinese with nothing after the British handed the territory over in 1997.

 Both the Chinese and British governments reached an agreement and construction commenced in November 1994.
 The line was originally named Lantau line but was later renamed Tung Chung line during the construction.

 The Lantau Airport rail link consists of two train lines, the Tung Chung line and the Airport Express.
-Both lines deploy the same rolling stock with differences in interior fittings and liveries.
+Both lines deploy the same rolling stock but with differences around interior fittings and liveries.
 The Lantau Airport Railway had consultants such as Arup, Halcrow, Meinhardt, Hyder Consulting, and others, at the time of the construction.

 On 22 June 1998, the Tung Chung line was officially opened by Chief Executive Tung Chee-hwa, and service commenced the next day.

-On 16 December 2003, an open house for charity took place at the recently completed Nam Cheong station, an interchange between the Tung Chung line and soon to be opened West Rail line.
+On 16 December 2003, an open house for charity took place at the recently completed Nam Cheong station, an interchange between the Tung Chung line and soon-to-be-opened West Rail line.
 The station then closed on 19 December 2003 in preparation for the opening of the new KCR West Rail, and it was officially opened to public on 20 December 2003.
 Since then, the number of cars per train has increased from seven to eight to accommodate the additional patronage.

 Sunny Bay station opened on 1 June 2005 as an interchange for the Disneyland Resort line.
 The resort opened its doors two months after the station became operational.

-Between 2006 and 2007, four new Korean Rotem Emu entered service to increase service frequency.
+Between 2006 and 2007, four brand new Korean Rotem EMU trains entered service to increase service frequency.
 The first train was delivered on 9 February 2006 and entered service on 12 June 2006.
 Modifications were added to the platforms to accommodate the new trains, which are a few millimetres wider than the original rolling stock.